bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

 ```

 Following the same convention for validation errors, we return a map with
-the error we want to render below the reCAPTCHA widget.
+the error we want to render below the **reCAPTCHA widget**.
 Let's add a test
 to check that it works:

 ``` elixir